scubbo/jackjack-back-stack-demo/README.md

 * Log in to ArgoCD with the provided URL and credentials
   * The `clusters` application comes pre-bundled with the demo BACK stack I was working from.
 The original demo showed how easy it was to create AKS/EKS clusters via Crossplane, but we're not interested in that functionality right now.
-  * You probably want to go to "Settings -> Clusters" and change the name of `in-cluster` to `hostcluster` - see [this issue](https://github.com/back-stack/showcase/issues/1).
 * Navigate to Backstage, wait until the Catalog shows objects populated (should be 4 of them, one for each element of the BACK stack)
   * (This can take about 10 minutes - better to do this in-advance if you're planning a demo)